A credit report is one of those things that most people know exists, but don’t think about until they’re applying for something, like a credit card.

 Current and previous addresses

-Being registered to vote at your current address helps lenders confirm who you are and can actually help your credit profile.
+Being registered to vote at your current address helps confirm your identity and can support your credit profile.

 Your Credit Accounts